Tort Law Review, The (Tort L Rev)

 Professor Michael A Jones, Professor of Common Law, University of Liverpool

-Professor Ian Kennedy, Professor of Medical Law and Ethics, Kings College, University of London
+Professor Emeritus Sir Ian Kennedy, Professor of Health Law, Ethics and Policy, Emeritus, Kings College, University of London

-The Honourable Gerard La Forest QC, Former Justice of the Supreme Court of Canada; Adjunct Professor of Law, University of New Brunswick
+The Hon Gerard La Forest QC, Former Justice of the Supreme Court of Canada; Distinguished Scholar in Residence, Faculty of Law, University of New Brunswick

 Mr James Lee, Lecturer in Law, University of Birmingham; Academic Fellow of the Inner Temple

-The Honourable Allen Linden, Judge, Federal Court of Canada, Appeal Division
+The Hon Allen Linden, Judge, Federal Court of Canada, Appeal Division

 Professor Robert L Rabin, A Calder Mackay Professor of Law, Stanford University